azaka01/Huxley2/README.md

 ## About

-On Rails adds stations locations API on top of the Huxley2 Proxy service
+On Rails adds UK national rail stations locations API on top of the Huxley2 Proxy service

 The Huxley2 Proxy service connects to the NRE Darwin feed which is an aggregated real-time train feed for all operators in the UK.